-You’ll feel more inclined to revisit a three-page document than a twenty-page document.
-You can capture the best of almost any well-structured nonfiction book in three to five pages.
-Yes, there are exceptions: compilation books, history and science books.
+You’re more inclined to revisit a three-page document than a twenty-page document.
+You can capture the best of most well-structured nonfiction book in three to five pages.
+Yes, there are exceptions, such as compilation books and history and science books.

-If you harvest more than that, then you have redundancies or multiple examples and narratives that teach the same point.
+If you harvest more than that, you likely have redundancies or multiple examples that teach the same point.

-Feel free to reword your entries in a way that makes more sense to you.
+Feel free to reword your entries in a way that makes sense to you.
 Don’t feel obligated to retain the author’s exact words.
 The goal of reading any nonfiction book is to glean the lessons.
-Writing the lessons in your own words will help your comprehension.
+Writing the lessons in your own words will help with comprehension.

-Read your book summary once a day for two weeks after you finish the editing process.
+After finishing the editing process read your book summary once a day for two weeks.

-Your summarized document should be no more than five pages, so this task should be doable, even if you start another book in the interim.
+A reminder that your summarized document should be no more than five pages, so this should be a doable task, even if you start another book in the interim.

-If you want to 10X the learning from your book, pick out a few of the topics and write about them as though you were teaching it to others.
+If you want to gain even more from your book, pick out a few of the topics and write about them as though you were teaching it to others.
 You don’t need to publish it.
 The mere act of organizing your thoughts and simplifying them into a narrative will enhance the retention process.

 Let’s pretend you follow this program for a year, and you accumulate dozens of books.
 Will you read all of those summaries regularly?
 Probably not.
 That’s why you should also create a best of the best document to capture the top highlights of each category — an anthology of your most prized lessons.

-Do your best to keep this document short too.
-You can leave out the author, book, and page references here.
+Do your best to keep this document short.
+You can leave out the author, book, and page references.
 If you need to keep an anecdote or short narrative, rewrite it into as few words as possible.

-Use this anthology as a means to trigger a memory about a particular technique or theory, rather than a reread of a book.
+Use this anthology as a means to trigger a memory about a particular technique or theory, rather than rereading the book.